FZJ-JSC/tutorial-multi-gpu/6-H_Overlap_Communication_and_Computation_MPI/Instructions.md

 Realize the optimization potential you discovered in the previous task and reduce the whitespace between kernel calls on the GPU profile by implementing communication/computation overlap.

-You will need to use high-priority streams and separately calculate the boundary regions for the halo exchange.
+You will need to separately calculate the boundary, and you should use high-priority streams.
+A less efficient (problem size-dependent) alternative to high-priority streams would be to launch the boundary processing kernels before the bulk kernel. regions for the halo exchange.

 The starting point of this task is the non-overlapping MPI variant of the Jacobi solver.